joshmarinacci/webxr-workshops/geometry_basic/README.md

               ></a-entity>
 ```

 To build something complex like this duck you can't do it by just adding primitives like cubes together (well, I suppose you *could* do it, but it would be very hard and take a long time).
 Instead, objects like these are drawn in 3D drawing programs like [Blender](https://www.blender.org) and [Maya](https://www.autodesk.com/products/maya/overview).
-They are then exported to GLTF files.
+They are then exported as GLTF files.

 GLTF stands for Graphics Language Transmission Format.
 GLTF is [a standard format](https://en.wikipedia.org/wiki/GlTF) for 3D objects on the web.
-Most 3D drawing programs will export to GLTFs.
+Most 3D drawing programs will export models as GLTFs.
 The duck above was created by one of the Mozilla Mixed Reality designers.

 If you open the A-Frame [Visual Inspector](https://aframe.io/docs/0.8.0/introduction/visual-inspector-and-dev-tools.html) and zoom in you can see that the duck is made of many triangles